Pyprohly/redditwarp/docs/source/getting-started/overview.rst

 .. literalinclude:: _assets/basic_bot_script.py

+Before using this library to access the Reddit API, please see the `Reddit Data API Wiki`_ for rules, terms, and conditions.

+.. _Reddit Data API Wiki: https://support.reddithelp.com/hc/en-us/articles/16160319875092-Reddit-Data-API-Wiki

 If you intend to use this library to create a Reddit bot, please read the bottiquette_ before wreaking havoc all over the internet.